zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/setup/setup-adb.md

       ````
    ![](./images/app-available.png " ")

-2. Verify that your two applications are now in ONLINE status.
+2. Verify that your two applications in your docker container are now in ONLINE status.

 You now have a docker container running the eShop application and all the data in multiple schemas in an autonomous database across multiple modalities, JSON, Analytical data, XML, Spatial and Graph in an autonomous database.
 A true converged database.